yusuke817/RT1_2nd_assignment/README.md

 ②Implementation of catching silver boxes and avoiding the wall composed of golden boxes

 # rqt-graph
-I made the folder called "second_assignment"
+I made the folder called "second_assignment."
+Driving node can get the user input from speed server node with the speed.srv.
 <img width="1382" alt="RT2_rqt" src="https://user-images.githubusercontent.com/46062824/146010312-9e4327dd-0b36-4c1c-b1f4-5632a9c72ed9.png">

 # Result on YouTube